 CPB Contractors will work with asset owners Jemena, Melbourne Water, Yarra Valley Water, APA Group and Optus to deliver these works and manage construction impacts as much as possible.

-Early works in Borlase Reserve are scheduled to begin in Q2 of 2020.
+Early works in Borlase Reserve began in May 2020 and are scheduled to finish mid-2021.

 M80 Ring Road

 Several underground utilities will be realigned along the M80 Ring Road as part of the early works program.
 These works will be delivered by early works managing contractor CPB and Jemena.